-The benefits to charting a community’s own broadband path are also very real.
-Improving speed and reliability of broadband service in your community spurs growth and economic development, drives quality of life in education and medical delivery, and improves municipal service delivery.
+The benefits of charting a community’s own broadband path are also very real.
+Improving the speed and reliability of broadband service in your community spurs growth and economic development drives the quality of life in education and medical delivery and improves municipal service delivery.

 Communities need to be proactive and consider their approach with the end in mind.
 They must clearly articulate desired goals to shepherd the process from study to action.
 Complexity will give way to clarity when you spend enough time with the problem.

 The same can be said for community broadband.
 If you start with the proper visioning and problem analysis framework, it enables the community to move quickly to planning, design, and, if desired, operation of its preferred alternatives.